-Cybersecurity job opportunities have grown over the last several years due to increased demand, a not-so-ready workforce, and a lack of students majoring in security-related degrees ((ISC)2 Cyber security Workforce Study, 2021).
-The global cyber security workforce needs to grow by 65% to effectively defend organizations' critical assets ((ISC)2 Cyber security Workforce Study, 2021).
+Cybersecurity job opportunities have grown over the last several years due to increased demand, a not-so-ready workforce, and a lack of students majoring in security-related degrees ((ISC)2, 2021).
+The global cybersecurity workforce needs to grow by 65% to effectively defend organizations' critical assets ((ISC)2, 2021).
 There is a need for more than 3.4 million security professionals worldwide, an increase of over 26% from 2021's numbers.
-Why do we have a shortage of skilled workforce when there are so many well-paying cyber security jobs available?
+Why do we have a shortage of skilled workforce when there are so many well-paying cybersecurity jobs available?
 The problem adding to the security gap remains the same: a disturbing increase in threat exposure to businesses, governments, and individuals worldwide from ever-evolving new threat vectors has fueled the growth of job opportunities in this field.
-The available potential workforce is not trained in cyber security skills to enter the job market.
+The available potential workforce is not trained in cybersecurity skills to enter the job market.

-Organizations are looking at academia to develop a strategy to recruit, train, and develop a pipeline of skilled cybersecurity professionals to address the significant talent gap.
-There are multiple cyber security programs at different institutions with the intent to educate young professionals in this domain.
+Organizations are looking to academia to develop a strategy to recruit, train, and develop a pipeline of skilled cybersecurity professionals to address the significant talent gap.
+There are multiple cybersecurity programs at different institutions with the intent to educate young professionals in this domain.
 However, there needs to be more students in these programs to meet this unprecedented demand.
-Men and women should seek cyber security degrees to address the demand-supply gap in the near future.
-There are many reasons for the lack of interest in pursuing computer science and cyber security degrees.
+Men and women should seek cybersecurity degrees to address the demand-supply gap in the near future.
+There are many reasons for the lack of interest in pursuing computer science and cybersecurity degrees.
 Many students need more math and science skills, making them unqualified for advanced programs in technology (Poremba, 2023).
 Cybersecurity requires high adaptability with this mix of technical and soft skills (Polmera, 2023).
 Academics need to address this unique combination of soft and technical skills.
 Another area that adds to this serious skill gap is a growing shortage of university professors willing and able to teach cybersecurity to students.

-Women in cyber security have even lower representation than in other information technology fields.
-Microsoft's survey, conducted in 2021, suggests that men are more likely than women (21% vs. 10%) to feel qualified to apply for a cyber security job.
+Women in cybersecurity have even lower representation than in other information technology fields.
+Microsoft's survey, conducted in 2021, suggests that men are more likely than women (21% vs. 10%) to feel qualified to apply for a cybersecurity job.
 In contrast, more women than men (27% vs. 21%) believe men are seen as a better fit for technology fields (Owen, 2022).
 The majority of women in this survey feel that there is gender bias in the industry that results in unequal pay and support (Owbe, 2022).
-Overall, women think they need more preparation to deal with a technical field like cyber security.
-Women who are unaware of the nuances of the cyber security domain typically regard those who work in the area as "nerds" or "hackers."
+Overall, women think they need more preparation to deal with a technical field like cybersecurity.
+Women who are unaware of the nuances of the cybersecurity domain typically regard those who work in the area as "nerds" or "hackers."
 On the other hand, those who have more awareness have a positive perception of such workers.
 These are consistent with broader perceptions of the file (Hoteit, 2022).
-These perceptions about cyber security are reflected in the choice of majors by men and women of college-going age.
-Therefore, it is essential to understand the perceptions of college-going men and women of cyber security programs available in academia.
+These perceptions about cybersecurity are reflected in the choice of majors by men and women of college-going age.
+Therefore, it is essential to understand the perceptions of college-going men and women of cybersecurity programs available in academia.

-This paper aims to understand how the title of a program in the cyber security field influences the desirability of a program and if there is any difference, based on gender, in the impact.
+This paper aims to understand how the title of a program in the cybersecurity field influences the desirability of a program and if there is any difference, based on gender, in the impact.
 The research questions posed by this study are:

-RQ1: With a focus on Cyber Security Majors, what impact does the title of a major have on the desirability of a program?
+RQ1: With a focus on Cybersecurity Majors, what impact does the title of a major have on the desirability of a program?

-RQ2: With a focus on Cyber Security majors, are there differences, based on gender, in the way the title of a program impacts potential students?
+RQ2: With a focus on cybersecurity majors, are there differences, based on gender, in the way the title of a program impacts potential students?